df398/flocky/README.md

 export BOOST_INC_PATH="path/to/installation/prefix/include"
 ```

-(4) Finally, compile RiPSOGM:
+(4) Finally, compile flocky:
 ```bash
 make
 ```

 ## Usage
-To run RiPSOGM, use the corresponding MPI command.
+To run flocky, use the corresponding MPI command.
 Note: N should be less than or equal to the number of swarm agents.
 ```bash
 mpiexec -np N ripsogm
 ```